 - Use interior storm windows or inserts

 Wrap the windows with film — During seasons when you know you won’t be opening your windows, you may want to apply insulating film.
 Held by double-sided tape and easy to mount, shrink film can create an airtight seal over your existing windows.
+This non-permanent fix is a great way to stop window drafts, but the adhesive often damages surfaces during removal in the spring.

-Repair, replace or add new weatherstripping — One way to prevent a draft from windows is with plastic weatherstripping.
+Repair, replace or add new weatherstripping — Another way to prevent a draft from windows is with plastic weatherstripping.
 Install it along the side sashes and instantly improve the window’s insulation from outside temperatures.

 Reglaze the window panes — The glazing putty that seals window panes into the frame is prone to degradation over time.
 Removing all the existing putty and replacing it with fresh material can improve your windows’ insulation for a few dollars and a little bit of time and effort.